yousefelassal/quote-cron/README.md

 > If you must tell me your opinions, tell me what you believe in.
 I have plenty of doubts of my own.

 > Silence is the sleep that nourishes wisdom.

+> If I know what love is, it is because of you.